yanfei-wu/yanfei-wu.github.io/content/blog/2017-03-20_southpark.md

 South Park is an adult animated sitcom about four potty-mouthed grade boys Eric Cartman, Stan Marsh, Kyle Broflovshi, and Kenny McCormick and their adventures in a fictional Colorado town called South Park.
 The show debuted in 1997 and has been through 20 seasons now.
 It is such a famous show and it has won a lot of awards but for some reason I never really watched this show (except for a couple YouTube clips).

 Recently, I found a dataset from [Kaggle](https://www.kaggle.com/tovarischsukhov/southparklines) with the lines of the first 18 seasons.
 These lines have been annotated with season, episode and speaker.
-I was curious about what I can find out about the show just from this dataset.
-Also, I thought it would be interesting to build a classification model to guess the speakers based on the lines.
-This post will focus on the first part using data visualization.
-All the codes for this post can be found in [my Github Repository](https://github.com/yanfei-wu/tv_lines).
+I was curious about what I can find out about the show from this dataset.
+So here it goes.

-Here it goes.
+*Note:* All the codes for this post can be found in [my Github Repository](https://github.com/yanfei-wu/tv_lines).

 ### Get to Know the Show